Optimizing IoT Energy Efficiency on Edge (EEE): a Cross-layer Design in a Cognitive Mesh Network: Abstract

 \section{Abstract}

-With the proliferation of user devices, the user-level energy efficient (EE) design becomes more critical in the era of Internet-of-Things (IoT).
-Besides, user generated data traffic requires sufficient radio spectrum to support but current spectrum are not fully utilized.
-In this paper, we propose a novel cognitive radio (CR) mesh network and augment it with the current cellular networks.
-Under this architecture, we investigate the user-centric, rather than the conventional infrastructure-level, EE design by jointly considering user association, power control, OFDM sub-channel allocation, flow routing and link scheduling.
-The design is cast into a cross-layer optimization problem which however proves to be difficult to tackle.
-In light of this, we propose a parametric transformation technique to convert the original problem into a more approachable one while further introducing the $\Delta$-confidence level and integer relaxation approach to address the complexity of the problem.
-Furthermore, we present a two-layer algorithm, consisting of an inner and outer loop optimization, to solve the transformed problem.
-A benchmark scheme is used to demonstrate the advantage of our design.
-We then carry out extensive simulations to exhibit the optimality of our proposed algorithms and the network performance under various settings.
+Battery-powered wireless IoT devices are now widely seen in many critical applications.
+Given the limited battery capacity and inaccessibility to external power recharge, optimizing energy efficiency (EE) plays a vital role in prolonging the lifetime of these IoT devices.
+However, a sheer amount of existing works only focus on the EE design at the infrastructure level such as base stations (BSs) but with little attention to the EE design at the device level.
+In this paper, we propose a novel idea that aims to shift energy consumption to a grid-powered cognitive radio mesh network thus preserving energy of battery-powered devices.
+Under this line of thinking, we cast the design into a cross-layer optimization problem with an objective to maximize devices' energy efficiency.
+To solve this problem, we propose a parametric transformation technique to convert the original problem into a more tractable one.
+A baseline scheme is used to demonstrate the advantage of our design.
+We also carry out extensive simulations to exhibit the optimality of our proposed algorithms and the network performance under various settings.